tychusyuan/ThinkInEnglish/BBC_News/20220804_China launches ballistic missiles during Taiwan drills.md

 > the one China principle

-China has repeatedly made clear our student opposition and the stressed that we are firmly opposed to Taiwan independent separatist forces and foreign interference and they will allow no room for any form of Taiwan Independence forces if the U.S continues down the wrong path then all consequences shall be borne by the U.S and do not say that we have not taught them in advance the U.S first made a malicious provocation and China has been compared to act in self-defense so whatever we have done to in response as a counter measure would be justified and the firm and resolute
+China has repeatedly made clear our student opposition and the stressed that we are firmly opposed to Taiwan independent separatist forces and foreign interference, and they will allow no room for any form of Taiwan Independence forces. if the U.S continues down the wrong path then all consequences shall be borne by the U.S and do not say that we have not taught them in advance the U.S first made a malicious provocation and China has been compared to act in self-defense so whatever we have done to in response as a counter measure would be justified and the firm and resolute.
+> Independence forces

-of China correspondent Stephen McDonald has more from Beijing for the last couple of days China has been amassing large formations of planes and ships all around Taiwan and now the shooting has started so there's a live fire drills and in those zones which have been marked out into the North to the southeast and west of
+of China correspondent Stephen McDonald has more from Beijing for the last couple of days China has been amassing large formations of planes and ships all around Taiwan, and now the shooting has started so there's a live fire drills and in those zones which have been marked out into the North to the southeast and west of
-Taiwan the pla has warned commercial ships not to enter commercial planes not to fly through that airspace interestingly I see that the U.S Air
+Taiwan, the pla has warned commercial ships not to enter commercial planes not to fly through that airspace interestingly I see that the U.S Air